 With the increased sophistication of poachers and other wildlife violators, there is a need for increased levels of coordination and information sharing on these individuals between state fish and wildlife agencies.
 The Interstate Wildlife Violators Compact (IWVC) creates the mechanism allowing for this coordination.
 The availability of this information helps stop poachers and other violators from moving their illegal activities to another state after receiving a violation elsewhere.

-Despite the strong tradition of ethics that the vast majority of hunters and anglers abide by, there are still individuals that disregard laws regulating hunting and fishing activities.
-With the increased sophistication of poachers, and other wildlife violators, there is a need for improved levels of coordination between state fish and wildlife agencies.
+Despite the strong tradition of ethics that most hunters and anglers abide by, there are still individuals that disregard laws regulating hunting and fishing activities.
+With the increased sophistication of poachers and other wildlife violators, there is a need for improved levels of coordination between state fish and wildlife agencies.

 To assist in this coordination effort, the Interstate Wildlife Violators Compact (IWVC) creates a mechanism which allows various state fish and wildlife agencies to share information pertaining to fish and wildlife violations.
-The availability of this information helps with cooperation between agencies to stop poachers when they attempt to move between states, by keeping track of them.
-However, there is currently no clear, or efficient, appeals process for individuals who are mistakenly flagged as a violator.
+The availability of this information helps with cooperation between agencies to stop poachers when they attempt to move between states.
+However, there is currently no clear or efficient appeals process for individuals who are mistakenly flagged as a violator.

 The IWVC began in 1985, after Colorado and Nevada drafted an interstate agreement on combatting wildlife violators.
-The IWVC expanded in 1989, after being passed into law by Colorado, Nevada, and Oregon, which collectively formed the core of the compact.48 states are members, with the last outlying states of Hawaii and Massachusetts currently in the process of joining.
+The IWVC expanded in 1989, after being passed into law by Colorado, Nevada, and Oregon, which collectively formed the core of the compact.
+48 states are members, with the last outlying states of Hawaii and Massachusetts currently in the process of joining.
 During the 2021 legislative session, Hawaii passed HB 1021, which has since been signed into law, authorizing the Department of Land and Natural Resources to join the compact.
-During the 2022 legislative session, Massachusetts passed SB 2993 to enable the Department of Game and Fish to join the compact.
-As of August 12, 2022, SB 2993 awaits Governor Charlie Baker to sign it into law.
+During the 2022 legislative session, Massachusetts passed SB 2993/H 4442 to enable the Department of Game and Fish to join the compact.
+As of August 2022, Governor Charlie Baker signed SB 2993 into law, bringing all 50 states into the compact.
 A state must pass legislation incorporating the IWVC directly into the state’s statutes or authorizing the state wildlife agency to join.

 Points of Interest